Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Stars Betting Insights

-- The Stars have compiled a 40-23 record when favored on the moneyline this season.
+- The Stars have won 40 of their 63 games when favored on the moneyline this season (63.5%).

 Stars vs Kraken Additional Info